emotiq/whitepaper/draft.md

 Writer and Editor

 Eric is the writer and editor for Emotiq.
 He has deep experience researching and writing about the cryptocurrency space and blockchain technology.
 He is excited to help create clear and effective PR, content, copy, and communications.

-**Ann Söderblom** Marketing

-Ann is a seasoned serial entrepreneur, project manager and marketing professional.
-She has worked for Citibank & Holcim among other multinationals, coordinating software and operational roll-outs with global stakeholders.

-Lately Ann has been the founder & manager of a Swiss Marketing company, where she managed clients, projects and a remote team to deliver high quality web & branding solutions.

-**Luke Gorrie** Networking developer

-Luke brings networking experience from the telecom industry where he has built products for the world's largest network operators and equipment vendors.
-He is especially interested in high-performance networking with commodity hardware and has been deeply involved in the network industry's transition to this model.

-Luke has also been involved in the Common Lisp community for many years and is well known for his contributions to development tools.

 # 10. Legal Disclaimer